Black Messiah (song): Release and reception

 "Black Messiah" was released on the Misfits album, but was also released in single form.
-On the U.S. version of the "Live Life" single, "Black Messiah" replaced "In a Foreign Land" as the B-side.
+On the US version of the "Live Life" single, "Black Messiah" replaced "In a Foreign Land" as the B-side.
 However, in Britain, "Black Messiah" became the third single from Misfits, backed with "Misfits".
 The single was unsuccessful, and did not chart.
 However, this slightly different single edit was released as a bonus track on the reissue of Misfits.
-Also, on the U.K. version of the Misfits album, "Black Messiah" was switched with "Live Life" in the running order, making it the third track on the U.K. album.
+Also, on the UK version of the Misfits album, "Black Messiah" was switched with "Live Life" in the running order, making it the third track on the UK album.

 "Black Messiah" has received mixed to negative reviews, mostly because of its lyrical content.
 Robert Christgau called the track "dismaying", and sarcastically remarked that "Enoch Powell would be proud."
-Rolling Stone's Ken Emerson said that although "'Black Messiah' rightly ridicules the naive enthusiasm of white audiences for the Rastafarianism of reggae (which it travesties musically by adulterating it with Dixieland), the song raises without resolving the issue of Davies' own racism."
+Rolling Stone's Ken Emerson said that although "'Black Messiah' rightly ridicules the naive enthusiasm of white audiences for the Rastafari references of reggae (which it travesties musically by adulterating it with Dixieland), the song raises without resolving the issue of Davies' own racism."